 Today, this is well known.

-His third film, Sharkwater Extinction, premiered to a standing ovation at the Toronto International Film Festival on September 7, 2018, then began a global theatrical release.
+His third film, Sharkwater Extinction, premiered at the Toronto International Film Festival on September 7, 2018, then began a global theatrical release.

-It has been featured at over 40 international film festivals around the world and will be available worldwide on Amazon Prime.
+It has been featured at over 200 international film festivals around the world and is now available worldwide on Amazon Prime.

 Awards in his name include: